thunderbird/webext-docs/contacts.rst

       :name: [``id``]
       :type: (string)

       Assigns the contact an id.
-If an existing contact has this id, an exception is thrown.
+If an existing contact has this id, an exception is thrown. **Note:** Deprecated, the card's id should be specified in the vCard string instead.

    .. api-member::
       :name: ``properties``
       :type: (:ref:`contacts.ContactProperties`)

+      The properties object for the new contact.
+If it includes a ``vCard`` member, all specified `legacy properties <https://searchfox.org/comm-central/rev/8a1ae67088acf237dab2fd704db18589e7bf119e/mailnews/addrbook/modules/VCardUtils.jsm#295-334>`__ are ignored and the new contact will be based on the provided vCard string.
+If a UID is specified in the vCard string, which is already used by another contact, an exception is thrown. **Note:** Using individual properties is deprecated, use the ``vCard`` member instead.

 .. api-header::